emer/axon/sims/bgdorsal/README.md

 # TODO:

 * Set number of cycles per trial in terms of BG motor gating timing: constant offset from onset of VM gating timing, with a cutoff for "nothing happening" trials.
-    * Attempted an impl but is difficult with CaBins -- tried shifting bins but awk..
+    * Attempted an impl but is difficult with NeuronTraces -- tried shifting bins but awk..

 * "CL" not beneficial (implemented as direct MotorBS -> Matrix pathways): rel weight of 0.002 is OK but starts to actually impair above that.
 Likely that a functional cerebellum is needed to make this useful.
 Also, investigate other modulatory inputs to CL that might alter its signal.
 Key ref for diffs between CL and PF: LaceyBolamMagill07: C. J. Lacey, J. P. Bolam, P. J. Magill, Novel and distinct operational principles of intralaminar thalamic neurons and their striatal pathways.
 J. Neurosci.
 27, 4374–4384 (2007).